ABHAY-100/meco/README.md

 # meco

-This repository currently hosts a 'Coming Soon' webpage, providing a sneak peek into meco—an initiative dedicated to promoting mental well-being.
+This repository currently hosts a 'Coming Soon' webpage, providing a sneak peek into meco — an initiative dedicated to promoting mental well-being.
 The full-fledged web application is actively under development in a separate repository.
 Originating from the GenAi Workshop, meco is transforming into a comprehensive platform.
 While this repository marks the initial stage, the primary platform is progressing independently, aspiring to establish a secure and inclusive space for everyone.